The US wants startups to get a piece of the $16 billion spent on space tech – TechCrunch

 Roper emphasized that the interest from the Air Force and the government more broadly extends well beyond offensive capabilities and military priorities.
 As space becomes an economic opportunity, Roper sees the Air Force as an engine for driving technology development forward in ways that have commercial benefits.

 “It’s a great, great time for innovation in new technologies that could help the military, but we want to do more than just help the military.
-That’s the old thinking in the Pentagon .
+That’s the old thinking in the Pentagon.
 That’s all that would help us win the Cold War in the 20th Century, but it’s not going to help us in the 21st, where technology is globalized and accelerating,” Roper said.

-“We want to find ways where our military mission and our funding can help accelerate commercial markets to so it’s competing on a much bigger stage.
+“We want to find ways where our military mission and our funding can help accelerate commercial markets too, so it’s competing on a much bigger stage.
 But we think it’s where we need to aspire to be, so that we’re playing the right catalyst role in this nation and with our partners around the world,” Roper said.

-There are several programs that startups can tap to get those Federal dollars.
+There are several programs that startups can tap to get those federal dollars.
 Two of the easiest points of entry are through the AFWERX and its recently announced SpaceWERX arm focused entirely on space technology.

 “These look like any tech company,” Roper told the audience at the TechCrunch event.
 “They’re outside our fence lines.
 They’re easy to walk into… Now you don’t have to know the mission, we will help you find the mission and the customer — the warfighter associated with it.
-It’s a great model because it keeps the company focuse don what they know best, which is their tech.”
+It’s a great model because it keeps the company focused on what they know best, which is their tech.”

-Over the last three years, Roper estimated that the AFWERX program had brought 2300 companies into the Air Force and Space Force programs and most of them had never worked with the military before, he said.
+Over the last three years, Roper estimated that the AFWERX program had brought 2,300 companies into the Air Force and Space Force programs, and most of them had never worked with the military before, he said.

 Within AFWERX there are three programs that particularly relate to integrating startups into the procurement process, Roper said.
 One is the Spark program, which pairs military with private industry; one is the AFVentures program, which is designed to finance new innovations coming from private industry; and finally there’s the Prime program, which helps commercialize and certify technologies.